 Teacher’s Institute for Special Education typing programs are designed to increase speed and skill at keyboard typing, with the added benefit of better spelling and reading skills.
 They will also make a custom-designed keyboard for specific needs, such as a one-handed user who is also blind or dyslexic.
 A daily lesson plan is available which addresses special-needs kids.

-Reviews: These links provide comparisons and reviews for commercially-available typing software:
+Reviews: These links provide comparisons and reviews of commercially-available typing software:

 - Mini Speed Test Test your typing - Click the start button and type the famous quotation as fast as you can!
 Then hit the return button and you will be given your typing speed and accuracy.